N1teshift/ittweb/docs/operations/README.md

 - `quick-start-testing.md` – shortest path to spin up the dev server and create sample games via the Scheduled Games form (includes `/players` verification steps).
 - `testing-guide.md` – detailed scenarios (API calls, manual validations, troubleshooting).

-Every document here assumes the data pipeline in `scripts/data/` has been run recently (`node scripts/data/generate-from-work.mjs`).
-Both guides link back to `../../scripts/README.md` so you’re never more than one click away from the regeneration instructions.
+Every document here assumes the data pipeline in `scripts/data/` has been run recently (`node scripts/data/main.mjs`).
+Both guides link back to `../../scripts/README.md` so you're never more than one click away from the regeneration instructions.